toddcf/js30-02-clock/README.md

 This was solved by retrieving the current time once at initiation and then incrementing the seconds (once per second) after that.
 This way, the seconds count up indefinitely rather than ever resetting to zero.
 (The hours and minutes are still retrieved once per second.
 They do not have the same CSS transition as the second hand, which was causing this glitch.)

-Just for fun, I also restyled each hand on the clock so that it would be more obvious which was which.
+Just for fun, I also restyled each hand on the clock so that it would be more obvious which was which, plus a circular hub for the center axis.

+I also added a conversion from the default 24-hour time to 12-hour time.

 ## Future Iterations